Honest answers to common questions about barefoot living, shoes, and starting your journey.

 Yes, loads!
 Check out my top picks here.

 Nowadays there are many budget options.
-You can check out my Amazon Barefoot Shoes list, but I also highly recommend Saguaro shoes for all the family.
+You can check out my Amazon Barefoot Shoes list, and I have a post here detailing some of the best “starter” barefoot shoes for adults.

 Several brands make school-appropriate barefoot shoes that meet uniform requirements while allowing healthy foot movement.